-Clients especially seek our advice on high-complexity, high-leverage regulatory strategies at every stage of a product’s life cycle, from product development and marketing applications to post-approval compliance with FDA regulatory requirements and health care fraud and abuse laws, as well as market-protection strategies and regulatory advocacy before agencies, Congress and in the federal courts.
+Clients especially seek our advice on high-complexity, high-leverage regulatory strategies at every stage of a product’s life cycle, from product development and marketing applications to marketing and promotional campaigns to post approval compliance with FDA regulatory requirements and laws regarding health care fraud and abuse, as well as market-protection strategies and regulatory advocacy before agencies and Congress and in the federal courts.

-- Launch Planning.
-Assisting with launch planning, including issues ranging from developing and clearing a proprietary name, publishing clinical studies in medical journals, and publicizing those publications in compliance with regulatory requirements, discussions with managed care organizations, and full-scale planning for marketing and promotional campaigns.
+- Launch Planning: Assisting with launch planning, including issues ranging from developing and clearing a proprietary name, publishing clinical studies in medical journals and publicizing those publications in compliance with regulatory requirements, discussions with managed care organizations, and full-scale planning for marketing and promotional campaigns.

-- Investigations and Enforcement Actions.
-Conducting internal or independent investigations into alleged violations of FDA and fraud and abuse laws, Foreign Corrupt Practices Act violations, insider trading, money laundering, and other fraud-related and white-collar criminal matters.
+- Investigations and Enforcement Actions: Conducting internal or independent investigations into alleged violations of FDA and fraud and abuse laws, Foreign Corrupt Practices Act violations, insider trading, money laundering and other fraud-related and white-collar criminal matters.
 Our lawyers have experience leading anti-kickback, sampling and off-label investigations and assisting life sciences clients with implementation of and compliance audits related to corporate integrity agreements.

 In close collaboration with our comprehensive patent litigation team, our FDA team advises pharmaceutical companies on the complex regulatory issues and strategies involving NDAs, 505(b)(2) NDAs and generic drug approvals.
 We advise and advocate in connection with all types of regulatory exclusivities, including New Chemical Entity (NCE) Exclusivity, Biologics Price Competition and Innovation Act (BPCIA) exclusivities, New Clinical Trial Exclusivity, Orphan Drug Exclusivity, Generating Antibiotic Incentives Now (GAIN) Act Exclusivity, Pediatric Exclusivity and labeling “carve out” issues.
 Our lawyers have a long history of successful Hatch-Waxman regulatory advocacy in the form of citizen petitions, nonpublic FDA submissions and federal court litigation against the FDA under the Administrative Procedure Act (APA).

 An ever-increasing variety of direct-to-consumer products are subject to some level of FDA regulation, from dietary supplements, functional foods and cosmeceuticals to emerging product categories such as health-related mobile apps, OTC hearing aids, cannabinoids and a host of products regulated as medical “devices.”
-Many of these products are also subject to Federal Trade Commission (FTC) advertising regulations.
+Many of these products are also subject to FTC advertising regulations.
 Our FDA team members work closely with members of our Advertising and Media practice to guide our clients with practical advice on the FDA compliance complexities that impact their business risk management calculations as they seek to market directly to consumers.

 For life sciences companies seeking to merge, go public or enter a licensing agreement, FDA regulatory diligence and strategic negotiation of regulatory deal terms are foundational issues that can make or break the deal.
 Loeb’s FDA lawyers have supported hundreds of public and private offerings, SPACs, and M&A transactions involving FDA-regulated companies and technologies, and we know how to get to the heart of our clients’ business needs in evaluating the regulatory landscape of a transaction.
 Our advice is never one-size-fits-all but is tailored to meet the specific needs of specific clients in a specific transactional context.
-Our depth of experience allows us to offer clients a nuanced understanding of regulatory terms and conditions, the risks and opportunities associated with them, and the ability to negotiate for language that clearly and effectively secures our clients’ side of the bargain.
+Our depth of experience allows us to offer clients a nuanced understanding of regulatory terms and conditions, the risks and opportunities associated with them and the ability to negotiate for language that clearly and effectively secures our clients’ side of the bargain.

 We counsel on compliance with federal and state privacy laws, including the Health Insurance Portability and Accountability Act, the Health Information Technology for Economic and Clinical Health Act, and the General Data Protection Regulation.
 We offer guidance on privacy considerations related to the use of digital and social media, mobile and internet-based communications, and electronic data collection and optimization strategies.

 Regulated entities sometimes wish to challenge FDA policies and decisions that are based on novel interpretations of the law or that are inconsistent with past agency policy and precedents.
 Successfully pursuing challenges against the FDA requires a deep knowledge of the specific statutory and regulatory bases for the FDA’s authority to act in the relevant circumstances, a seasoned perspective on the internal workings and policy objectives of the agency and its senior officials, and the experience and understanding of how the courts review and decide cases challenging agency actions and decisions.
 We have fought such challenges to successful conclusions through the use of the citizen petition process, through nonpublic advocacy and negotiation with the agency, and in federal court litigation under the APA.
 Moreover, our lawyers have actively advised individual clients and industry associations on legislative policy issues and proposed statutory reform provisions during multiple user fee reauthorization cycles, and have also aided clients in congressional advocacy on specific matters and focused policy initiatives.
-These client services not only offer a pathway to potential business solutions, but they also provide our team and our clients with a “ground up” understanding of, and the ability to leverage, new laws even before their final enactment.
+These client services not only offer a pathway to potential business solutions but also provide our team and our clients with a “ground up” understanding of, and the ability to leverage, new laws even before their final enactment.